Welcome to

 An upper GI series with small bowel series includes the esophagus, stomach, and the entire small intestine.

-This procedure uses a technology called fluoroscopy to look inside the body and see internal organs in motion.
-It is like a “live” X-ray that is viewed on a computer screen.
-The patient swallows a contrast liquid that contains a substance called barium.
-This milky-white liquid helps the esophagus, stomach, and intestines appear more clearly.
 The radiology team watches as the barium travels down the gastrointestinal tract.
-Some patients are also given baking-soda crystals (similar to Alka-Seltzer®) to further improve the images.
+Some patients are also given baking soda crystals (similar to Alka-Seltzer®) to further improve the images.
 This procedure is called an air-contrast or double-contrast upper GI.

 Patients may have an upper GI series to help find the cause of certain symptoms:

 An upper GI series may take 20 minutes to 1 hour.
+A radiologist and radiological technologist perform the test.

-An upper GI with small bowel series may take 2-6 hours or perhaps longer.
+Keep in mind that an upper GI with small bowel series may take 2-6 hours or perhaps longer.
 The length of time depends on how long it takes for the contrast liquid to make its way through the small intestine.

-Parents should give the patient extra liquids because the barium may cause constipation.
+Give your child extra liquids because the barium may cause constipation.

 Stools may appear white or gray for a day or two due to the barium.